David’s 'Roads to Recovery' challenge for Guy’s and St Thomas’

 The incredible challenge

-David’s ‘Road to Recovery’ challenge will involve him walking up to 30 miles a day for six days.
+David’s ‘Road to Recovery’ challenge involved him walking up to 30 miles a day for six days.
 It’s his personal tribute to the hospital, and a symbolic journey marking the ambulance route from Cardiff to London, the first leg of Tom’s own Road to Recovery.

 ‘We wanted to say thank you and came up with the idea in the waiting room of ICU,’ says David.
-‘We were so thankful and overwhelmed by his wonderful care and felt very safe in the hands of the team.
-I wanted to give something positive back to the people who work here.
+‘We were so thankful and overwhelmed by Tom's wonderful care and felt very safe in the hands of the team.
+I wanted to give something positive back to the people who work here.'